-- Is there a library of relevant standards/manuals accessible to everyone.
-Does the practice subscribe to any journals? - Is practice team CPD arranged/facilitated? - Is there a Practice Professional Development Plan (PPDP)?
+- Does the practice subscribe to any journals? - Is practice team CPD arranged/facilitated? - Is CPD for nurses supported by the practice? - Is there a Practice Professional Development Plan (PPDP)? - Does the practice participate in clinical audit with all dentists/ team members joining in, or is this organised by the dentists individually?
+(Terms of Service requirement in Scotland).

-3. STAFF, COLLEAGUES AND RECORDS
+3.0 STAFF, COLLEAGUES AND RECORDS